mckennapsean/dissertation/content/01-intro.md

 Lastly, a crucial aspect of a visualization design process model is how _actionable_ it is, for it to be understood, taught, and utilized by visualization designers.
-The design activity framework was created with succinct terminology, which has a benefit of clarity for teaching the concepts to visualization design novices [@Kindlmann2016].
-Furthermore, by outlining four concrete steps with evaluation throughout, the framework encourages novices to think about design rationale and reinforce their visualization knowledge by practicing and applying guidelines across diverse situations and projects.
+The design activity framework was created with succinct terminology, which has the benefit of clarity for teaching the concepts to visualization design novices [@Kindlmann2016].
+Furthermore, by outlining four concrete steps with evaluation throughout, the framework encourages novices to think about the design rationale and reinforce their visualization knowledge by practicing and applying guidelines across diverse situations and projects.
-Visualization designers can learn to conduct their own design process when activities are further broken down into concrete steps [@Roberts2015], and worksheets for this framework support such a walk through approach.
+Visualization designers can learn to implement their own design process when activities are further broken down into concrete steps [@Roberts2015], and worksheets for this framework support such a walk-through approach.
 The notion of iteration in design can also be emphasized, taught, and realized by novices using these worksheets for real-world visualization projects.
 Moreover, existing visualization models do not explore pedagogical approaches for teaching the